 When I moved to London from New Zealand, I thought the city’s wildlife peaked at seeing mice on train tracks and hearing foxes have loud sex.
 That all changed when I joined a Facebook job-seekers page, where a woman announced that she had lost her snake and was offering £10 [$13] an hour to anyone who wanted to come and look for it.

-While the post taught me a lot about how shit the London job market could be, I also learnt that owning a snake in London isn’t terribly uncommon.
+While the post taught me a lot about how shitty the London job market could be, I also learned that owning a snake in London isn’t terribly uncommon.
 In fact, 0.4% of households in the UK have one, making it more common to own a snake than a mouse.
 And, to my surprise, the Facebook post blew up and fellow London snake owners were offering their time and telling similar stories of their own lost pets.